-ANNUITY INVESTORS LIFE INSURANCE COMPANY SUPPLEMENTAL SCHEDULE OF LIFE AND HEALTH REINSURANCE DISCLOSURES (CONTINUED) FOR THE YEAR ENDED DECEMBER 31, 2023
+ANNUITY INVESTORS LIFE INSURANCE COMPANY SUPPLEMENTAL SCHEDULE OF LIFE AND HEALTH REINSURANCE DISCLOSURES (CONTINUED) FOR THE YEAR ENDED DECEMBER 31, 2024

-4. Has Annuity Investors Life Insurance Company reflected reinsurance accounting credit for any contracts that are not subject to Appendix A-791 and not yearly renewable term reinsurance, which meet the risk transfer requirements of SSAP No. 61R?
+4. Has Annuity Investors Life Insurance Company reflected reinsurance accounting credit for any contracts that are not subject to Appendix A-791 and not yearly renewable term reinsurance, which meet the risk transfer requirements of SSAP No. 61?

 Type of contract: Response: Identify reinsurance contract(s): Has the insured event(s) triggering contract coverage been recognized?
-Assumption reinsurance - new for the reporting period Yes □ No ⊠ N/A Non-proportional reinsurance, which does not result in significant surplus relief Yes □ No ⊠ Yes □ No □ N/A ⊠
+Assumption reinsurance - new for the reporting period Yes □ No ☒ N/A Non-proportional reinsurance, which does not result in significant surplus relief Yes □ No ⊠ Yes □ No □ N/A ☒

-5. ty Investors Life Insurance Company ceded any risk, which is not subject to Appendix A-791 and not yearly term reinsurance, under any reinsurance contract (or multiple contracts with the same reinsurer or its affiliates) period covered by the financial statements, and either: (a) Accounted for that contract as reinsurance under statutory accounting principles (SAP) and accepted accounting principles (GAAP); or as a deposit under generally Yes \square No \boxtimes N/A \square (b) Accounted for that contract as reinsurance under GAAP and as a deposit under SAP?
-Yes \square No \boxtimes N/A \square
+5. Has Annuity Investors Life Insurance Company ceded any risk, which is not subject to Appenrenewable term reinsurance, under any reinsurance contract (or multiple contracts with the same during the period covered by the financial statements, and either: (a) Accounted for that contract as reinsurance under statutory accounting principles (SAP) and a accepted accounting principles (GAAP); or s a deposit under generally Yes $\square$ No $\boxtimes$ N/A $\square$ (b) Accounted for that contract as reinsurance under GAAP and as a deposit under SAP?
+Yes □ No ⊠ N/A □